processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *Number*

 The number of rotated log files to keep.
-The default value is *1*.
+The default value is *1*, which means that only keeps `ejabberd.log.0`, `error.log.0` and `crash.log.0`.

 ## log\_rotate\_size